piEsposito/blitz-bayesian-deep-learning/README.md

 ## A simple example for regression

+(You can see it for your self by running [this example](blitz/examples/bayesian_regression_boston.py) on your machine).

-We will now see how can Bayesian Deep Learning be used for regression in order to gather confidence interval over our datapoint rather than a prediction, and how this information may be more useful than a low-error predicion.
+We will now see how can Bayesian Deep Learning be used for regression in order to gather confidence interval over our datapoint rather than a pontual continuous value prediction.
+Gathering a confidence interval for your prediction may be even a more useful information than a low-error estimation.

+I sustain my argumentation on the fact that, with good/high prob a confidence interval, you can make a more reliable decision than with a very proximal estimation on some contexts: if you are trying to get profit from a trading operation, for example, having a good confidence interval may lead you to know if, at least, the value on which the operation wil procees will be lower (or higher) than some determinate X.

+Knowing if a value will be, surely (or with good probability) on a determinate interval can help people on sensible decision more than a very proximal estimation that, if lower or higher than some limit value, may cause loss on a transaction.
+The point is that, sometimes, knowing if there will be profit may be more useful than measuring it.

+In order to demonstrate that, we will create a Bayesian Neural Network Regressor for the Boston-house-data toy dataset, trying to create confidence interval (CI) for the houses of which the price we are trying to predict.
+We will perform some scaling and the CI will be about 75%.
+It will be interesting to see that about 90% of the CIs predicted are lower than the high limit OR (inclusive) higher than the lower one.

 ## Importing the necessary modules
 ```python